heiner/heiner.github.com/_drafts/random-samples.md

 exists and how to talk about it is a useful skill.
 During the actual work of a good software engineer, various design decisions and judgment calls about systems have to be made.
-Knowing the toolbox, and knowing it well is essential to making these decisions well.
+Knowing the toolbox, and knowing it well, is essential to making these decisions well.
 This can be traded off with intelligence or other sources of good intuition about these practical problems, but ceteris paribus knowing more is better.